kevinschaper/bridgelet/README.md

-## NCATS Translator BRIDGE proof of concept
+## NCATS Translator DINGO-related proof of concept

 Using a uv repository containing a koza transform of CTD data, writing to jsonl